The deployment backend for physical AI

 Ingestion reliability

-Resumable ingestion built for unstable connectivity (durable acks, buffering, and backpressure).
+Resumable ingestion for unstable connectivity with durable acknowledgements, buffering, and backpressure controls.

 TypeAtlas